 This celebration of Christmas performed by our elementary students is a guaranteed crowd pleaser!
 Produced by our Performing Arts department, the production includes performances by the Elementary Choir and special roles from elementary students.
 Our middle and high school students assist with sound, lighting and video production.
 The program is available for live virtual viewing and video recordings may be available for purchase.

 Each winter our Performing Arts students present a full, theatrical production in celebration of the Christmas season.
-Past performances have included “Elf, Jr.” Performance and production roles are filled by our middle and high school students, with a handful of special roles for elementary students when a little person is needed.
-The program is available for live virtual viewing and video recordings may be available for purchase.
+Performance and production roles are filled by our middle and high school students, with a handful of special roles for elementary students when a little person is needed.

-Our middle and high school Performing Arts students present a full, theatrical production every Spring.
-Past performances have included “Wizard of Oz” and “ Alice in Wonderland” with a biblical spin.
+Our middle and high school Performing Arts students present a full, theatrical production with every Spring.
 As always, a few of our elementary school students could get a shot at a role as well!
-The program is available for live virtual viewing and video recordings may be available for purchase.

 Look for a display of the artwork our students create during each semester of school.
 Every student in our elementary school displays piece of artwork for students, staff and family members to peruse.
 Our upper level artists also have an opportunity to display their work.
 The showcases are available for the week of our Winter and Spring performing art productions.